carlos-rian/pysqlx-engine/docs/user_guide/extras.md

 ---

-## **Parameters Helper**
+### **Parameters Helper**

 The PySQLXEngine has five methods that accept the parameters with sql.

-Parameters are built into SQL at the application level; that is, the SQL and separate parameters are not sent to the database;
+Parameters are passed to the database with the SQL query.

-although most databases support this type of operation, the PySQLXEngine does it before calling the database to avoid possible incompatibilities.
-This allows you to show the precompiled queries and send only raw SQL while maintaining minimal consistency across types.
+The parameters are used to avoid SQL injection and to make the code more secure.

 #### SQL with parameters syntax